-While the 4C is inexpensive and has the same hardware as it’s more expensive counterparts, there is very little support for this device and the user interface is not meant as an AAC device.
-Also worth noting that the Microsoft team isn’t actively working on the software.
+While the 4C is inexpensive and has the same hardware as its more expensive counterparts, there is very little support for this device and the user interface is not meant as an AAC device.
+It’s also worth noting that the Microsoft team isn’t actively working on the software.

 Once the grueling insurance process was complete, I received the device with all the accessories, including a rugged mount for the wheelchair.